 We urge you to contact regularly your MP and you local Councillors and demand that they take action on the issues that affect you and your country.
 Never be deterred if you encounter indifference, cynical political correctness, or even anti-democratic derision, always remind them that they are there to represent you, and that they are only there because people like you elected them.
 Emphasise that they are paid by the taxpayer and as such they are employees of the state, and at every election voters like you have the ability to terminate their employment.
 We the taxpayer are paying their wages and expenses, so make those politicians earn those ill-gotten gains.

-You can visit politicians in person at their surgery, and you contact them by writing and by email.
+You can visit politicians in person at their surgery, and you can contact them by writing and by email.

 You can usually ask a question at your local Council and attend its meetings – do so.
 Local Council meetings are often filmed and streamed online now as well so you can find out what, if anything, your local Councillors are saying and doing.